kovorotnii/edgex-modbus-ric-tutorial/README.md

 `
    - "address" is address of mqtt broker
    - "publisher" is an ID of object in the platform
-   - "deviceIdentifiers" are names from configuration.toml
+   - "deviceIdentifiers" are names of devices  from [configuration.toml](./configuration.toml)
    ![establish-interaction](./gifs/establish-interaction.gif)

   #### How it should work.